-it casually and find that when the proper keys are used it becomes intelligible -- its meaning or significance becomes clear, it has been reduced to plain language.
+Let me confess at once that I don't know very much about this sort of REPPtor Day 628 We studied some of it casually and find that when the proper keys are used it becomes intelligible -- its meaning or significance becomes clear, it has been reduced to plain language.
 But you generally have to work at the business, just as you do when you solve a cross-word puzzle, or better yet, a cipher.
-I'd like to read you a brief but interesting commentary by one of America's important literary critics and authors of "non-modern" writings. viz., Edmund B. Wilson, who says the following in regard to James Joyce's Finnegan's Wake: "Loday, when we are getting so many books in which about this sort of property 628 we studied some of regard to James Joyce's Finnegan's Wake:
+I'd like to read you a brief but interesting commentary by one of America's Limportant literary critics and authors of "non-modern" writings. viz., Edmund B. Wilson, who says the following in regard to James Joyce's Finnegan's Wake: